 More distressing is the expansion of bullying categories.
-New targets include certain demographic groups and sophisticated forms of stalking through the use of digital media.
+New targets include certain demographic groups and sophisticated forms of stalking through digital media.
 Girls are more likely to have been bullied at school than boys.

-Federal, state, and local authorities, along with school administrators, have implemented anti-bullying laws and intervention programs.
-The purpose is to minimize the damage and prevent instances of bullying in schools.
-For students, parents, and teachers, intervention practices involve counseling, community education, and school faculty training about statistics on bullying and how to work with students to develop coping skills.
+Federal, state, and local authorities and school administrators have implemented anti-bullying laws and intervention programs.
+The purpose is to minimize the damage and prevent bullying in schools.
+Intervention practices for students, parents, and teachers involve counseling, community education, and school faculty training about statistics on bullying and how to work with students to develop coping skills.

 Here are some facts about bullying from a kid’s perspective and why they choose to suffer in silence.
 The biggest concern for bullied children is fear and not knowing how to deal with the situation.
-Most kids already have a sense of being different from the crowd; bullies tend to amplify their differences by presenting them as flaws.
+Most kids already feel different from the crowd; bullies amplify their differences by presenting them as flaws.

 Bullies leave their victims feeling embarrassed or ashamed and too afraid to confront the bully or the issue.
 Added to this fear is peer pressure, concerning the possibility of being labeled as a tattletale.
 Victims see the easier solution as accepting the behavior and walking away from the situation.
 Sometimes, bullied kids doubt an adult will believe what happened.

 In 2017, a University survey revealed astonishing bullying facts about middle and high school students:

 Facts about bullying show students attempt to gain power over another, especially when the other student is afraid to challenge the bully.
 Peer groups can sometimes instigate bullying as a form of social acceptance, retaliation, or prejudice.
 Kids in abusive homes are likelier to take their frustration out on other kids.
 There are instances where some kids find bullying as a source of getting attention or find humor in hurting someone’s feelings.